 However, it is important you read this booklet to see which Greening requirements apply to you.
 Greening activities will include one or more of the following:

-- protecting permanent grassland designated as environmentally sensitive grassland - growing a minimum number of crops - farming five per cent of your arable area in a manner that promotes biodiversity known as an Ecological Focus Area (EFA)
+- protecting permanent grassland designated as environmentally sensitive grassland - farming five per cent of your arable area in a manner that promotes biodiversity known as an Ecological Focus Area (EFA)

 What do I need to read?